SILINDATN-T05/smart-calculator/README.md

 # smart-calculator

-please close or download smart-calculator project and run the following:
+please clone or download smart-calculator project and run the following:

 cd smart-calculator or open it using any angular or ionic supporting IDE